RyanWarner/squint-style/docs/jade-coding-style.md

 # Jade Coding Style

-While there is no Jade linter that I know of, we should make it our responsibillity to follow these guidelines when writing Jade templates.
+To my knowledge, there is no Jade linter available.
+Despite this, it is still important to keep a consistent style when writing Jade.

 ## Quotes